 The trade-off is that this approach increases personnel costs while increasing data product creation value.
 These data product teams are decentralized and require a data product owner, data engineers, software engineers, and a product manager, depending on size per department.

 Data mesh platforms are primarily built using cloud-native offerings deeply integrated into specific cloud vendor services, which may be interoperable with other providers but require application gateways and refactoring of data products from one vendor to another.
+However, not every cloud service offering is currently DoD FedRAMP-approved for sensitive workloads.

 Cloudnative data mesh design patterns and cloud service offerings

-Below are recent 2022 cloud-native data mesh design patterns and cloud service offerings that we help our customers design, build, and sustain.
+Below are 2022 cloud-native data mesh design patterns and cloud service offerings that we help our customers design, build, and sustain.
 NT Concepts can help your organization ask the right questions to mission owners relating to data management, MLOps, digital engineering, and cloud to find the best solutions for your unique needs.

 AWS Logo